-Socio-economic and environmental data

 This research will collect socio-economic geospatial data, which includes information on household economic conditions, service availability, and residential characteristics—referring to factors like housing type, construction materials used, and the quality and condition of living spaces[44].
 The data will include national census records, specialised household, and demographic surveys.
 It will encompass details about individual and household income, education, occupation, living circumstances, and the accessibility to healthcare, education, and transportation services.
-For the Johannesburg-specific segment, many key variables will be provided by the Gauteng City-Region Observatory (GCRO) datasets[45].[45, 46]
+[45]For Johannesburg, key variables for the study will be provided by the Gauteng City-Region Observatory (GCRO) datasets.
+In the case of Abidjan, equivalent data will be sourced from the National Institute of Statistics (INS) of Côte d'Ivoire, which provides comprehensive socio-economic and demographic data[45, 46].

 Remote sensing data will be retrieved from satellite sensors, including optical images and indicators of physical aspects such as land surface temperature, soil moisture, vegetation condition, and land use and coverage [47].
-Where such data are available, researchers will amalgamate data from current sensor networks with urban land use and building density details to create a model of urban land use heat[44, 45].[48]
+Where such data are available, researchers will amalgamate data from current sensor networks with urban land use and building density details to create a model of urban land use heat[44, 45].
+It should be noted that while Landsat and MODIS data primarily measure land surface temperature (LST), statistical models can be employed to estimate air temperature from remotely sensed LST.
+Therefore, in this study, appropriate statistical models will be used to indirectly retrieve air temperature from the LST data provided by Landsat and MODIS[48].
 The objective of amalgamating climatic and socio-economic data is to generate maps of cities that will illustrate regions where individuals and households are most at risk for health impacts from heat[25].
 These maps will be valuable for public health officials and policymakers to identify areas of need and to formulate focused interventions and policies to mitigate these risks[49].

-Climate-associated data will be sourced from open data repositories, such as the Copernicus Climate Data Store (CDS) and Earth System Grid Federation (ESGF), offering observational-based datasets, historical re-analyses, and climate simulations[50][51, 52].
+Climate-associated data will be sourced from open data repositories, such as the Copernicus Climate Data Store (CDS) and Earth System Grid Federation (ESGF), offering observational-based datasets, historical re-analyses, and climate simulations[50] While the Copernicus Climate Data Store (CDS) and Earth System Grid Federation (ESGF) provide valuable climate data, their spatial resolution may not be sufficient to distinguish different parts within the city.
+To address this limitation, we will employ downscaling techniques to enhance the spatial detail of our geospatial climate data.
+Specifically, we will explore the use of dynamic downscaling with high-resolution climate models such as the Weather Research and Forecasting (WRF) model and the UrbClim urban climate model.
+These models offer detailed results on heat stress for cities, allowing for a more precise analysis of intra-urban heat variations.
+By applying downscaling techniques, we aim to improve the accuracy of our heat risk assessments for Johannesburg and Abidjan[51, 52].

-Additionally, the IBM-PAIRS platform will be employed as a source of climate data, including data from climate models, weather stations, and satellite observations[53].[54, 55] This will provide a comprehensive snapshot of Africa's past and future climate conditions, including heat waves' frequency, duration, and intensity.
+Additionally, the IBM-PAIRS platform will be employed as a source of climate data, including data from climate models, weather stations, and satellite observations[53].
+To further enhance our analysis, we will integrate datasets from the European Space Agency's WorldCover portal and the Global Human Settlement Layer (GHSL), which provide detailed land cover and human settlement data, respectively[54, 55].
+This will provide a comprehensive snapshot of Africa's past and future climate conditions, including heat waves' frequency, duration, and intensity.

 Health trials and cohort data